garretthanberg/Threads-Clone/README.md

 ---

-I hope you enjoy using my Uber Eats clone!
+I hope you enjoy using my Threads Clone!
 If you have any questions or need assistance, feel free to contact me.

 > Portfolio [garretthanberg.com](https://www.garretthanberg.com) &nbsp;&middot;&nbsp;
 > GitHub [@garretthanberg](https://github.com/garretthanberg) &nbsp;&middot;&nbsp;